What Is SEO web design?

 What is Organic SERP

 The term "organic" refers to natural search results as opposed to "paid" ads such as PPC (pay per click).
-As a matter of fact, PEW research has shown that organic search results get over 75% of the click throughs because they are trusted to be more relevant to your search query.
+As a matter of fact, PEW research has shown that organic search results get over 75% of the clicks because they are trusted to be more relevant to your search query.

 What is a keyword?

-A key word is a single word used in a search to find a website, a brand, a product or a service etc. Typical keywords could be like "baseball", "shoes", "apple", "dentist", etc. Single keywords are often described as trophy words or prime keywords and are generally high competition and consequently, very difficult to rank for.
+A keyword is a single word used in a search to find a website, a brand, a product or a service etc. Typical keywords could be like "baseball", "shoes", "apple", "dentist", etc. Single keywords are often described as trophy words or prime keywords and are generally high competition and consequently, very difficult to rank for.
 This is where "long tail" keywords can provide the most page views and potential business, not too mention, the best qualified prospects!

 What is a keyphrase?